-On the New Year Day in Japan, a type of mochi called kagami-mochi is put on display at many homes as a celebratory offering to the gods.
+On the New Year Day in Japan, a type of mochi called Kagami-mochi is put on display at many homes as a celebratory offering to the gods.

 Because mochi is very stretchy, it’s seen as a symbol of longevity and it has been regarded as an auspicious food for centuries.